dbt-labs/jaffle-sl-testing/README.md

 python3 -m poetry install --with=dev
 poetry run dbt deps
 poetry run pre-commit install

+# If you're running the seeding scripts in `seed/`, run
+poetry install --with=seed
 ```

 3. Build the dbt project by running: